facebook/docusaurus/website/docs/using-themes.md

 }
 ```

-The content plugin remains the same and the only thing they need to change will be the theme.
+The content plugin remains the same and the only thing you need to change is the theme.

 ## Swizzling theme components